Sultanc/mma-discord-bot/README.md

 **!one :** gets ONE FC next fight card

+**!glory :** gets Glory Kickboxing next fight card

 ------------------------------------

-this bot gets to ESPN website via puppeteer headless browser
+this bot gets to the links via puppeteer headless browser

+if you would like to see a new command for another organization create a new issue and specify the link where it shows the events fight card

 ------------------------------------